Skip to main content

 This tooling was built for my personal use.
 I am happy to consider feedback and suggestions, but I may decline to implement anything that makes it less useful for my needs.
 You are welcome to use this work as a basis for your own wrappers.

-For more details about how to work with Task and develop your own tasks, see my article.
+For more details about how to develop your own tasks, see my article on Task.